 Origin | An artificial material derived from petroleum products and sometimes from nylon, polyethylene, and PVC |

-A natural liquid secreted by plants – inflammable and insoluble in nature
+A natural liquid secreted by plants – inflammable and insoluble

 |